• Home

 Acknowledgements

-Initial support for this research was provided by a collaborative National Science Foundation Grant to study “Anti-Civil Rights Enforcement in Mississippi and North Carolina, 1955-1975."
-Additional support for the Racial Violence Archive was provided by The University of California Center for New Racial Studies, and by the Mellon Foundation (VRT Project).
-Special thanks to many faculty collaborators nationwide and undergraduate and graduate research assistants and collaborators at UC Irvine, Washington University in St. Louis, and elsewhere who have contributed to this work, and to the Humanities Digital Workshop and Olin Library Data Services at Washington University in St. Louis.
+Support for this research has been provided by the National Science Foundation, The University of California Center for New Racial Studies, and by the Mellon Foundation (VRT Project).
+Special thanks to many academic and broader community collaborators nationwide and undergraduate and graduate research assistants and collaborators at UC Irvine, Washington University in St. Louis, and elsewhere who have contributed to this work.
+Thanks as well to the Humanities Digital Workshop and Olin Library Data Services at Washington University in St. Louis.

 Related Digital Projects